Sauerbraten: Preparation

-Selection of the roast
+Meat selection

 Sauerbraten can be made with many different kinds of roasting meat.
 Tougher, less expensive cuts of meat are used—typically a rump roast or bottom round of beef.

 Venison or other game is often prepared as sauerbraten as the spices and vinegar take away the gamey taste of the meat.

-Marinating the roast
+Marination

 A solid cut from the bottom round or rump is marinated for three or four days, or as many as ten, before cooking.

 Red wine vinegar and wine typically form the basis of the marinade, which also includes earthy aromatic spices such as peppercorns, juniper berries, cloves, nutmeg, and bay leaves and less commonly coriander, mustard seed, cinnamon, mace, ginger, and thyme.
 The marinade may also include vegetables such as onions, celery, and carrots.
 The acidic marinade helps tenderize the meat before it cooks.
 Buttermilk is also used as a marinade in certain regional varieties.

 It is frequently advised to marinate the meat in an earthenware, glass, plastic, or enamel container rather than one made of bare metal, as the acidic marinade would react with a metal vessel during the extended marinating.

-Cooking the roast
+Cooking

 After the meat is removed from the marinade and dried, it is first browned in oil or lard and then braised with the strained marinade in a covered dish in a medium oven or on the stovetop.
 After simmering for four hours or more, depending on the size of the roast, the marinade will continue to flavor the roast and, as the meat cooks, its juices will also be released resulting in a very tender roast.

-Preparing the gravy
+Gravy

-After the roast is cooked, the marinade is strained and returned to a saucepan where it is thickened (often with crushed gingerbread, lebkuchen, or gingersnaps, flour, sour cream, brown sugar, and/or roux) which add body and flavor to the sauce.
+After the roast is cooked, the marinade is strained and returned to a saucepan where it is thickened (often with crushed gingerbread, lebkuchen—in particular Aachener Printen—or gingersnaps, flour, sour cream, brown sugar, and/or roux) which add body and flavor to the sauce.
 Before it closed in 1982, Lüchow's German restaurant in New York City used crushed gingersnap cookies to season and thicken the gravy of its sauerbraten, one of the favored dishes.
 This style was made popular in the U.S. after the publication of Luchow's German Cookbook: The Story and the Favorite Dishes of America's Most Famous German Restaurant by Jan Mitchell in 1952.